michaelpoi/django-post_office/docs/source/usage.rst

     </body>
     </html>

-username variable is expected then to be filled with ``send()`` or ``send_many()`` context.
+username variable is expected then to be filled with :ref:`mail.send()` or :ref:`mail.send_many()` context.
 If it wont be passed user wont see any errors.
 You can still handle this using django build-in filters, for example:

 ``Hello, {{ username|default:'user'}}``

 In your templates you may want to use placeholders inside conditions, loops or includes.
-With post_office it is still possible.
+With post_office it is possible.

 main.html